 There is an obelisk in the middle of one of the crossings near the ruins.
 It is a high granite stele, carved by the order of Pharaoh Senuseret I (19th century BC).
 However, the text on it is so blurred that few characters can be read.

 The city's attraction, and at the same time the symbol of the entire oasis of Fayoum, are water wheels.
 The four colossi are located in the very center, right behind the tourist information point.
 Seven more, smaller wheels are located along the three-kilometer long Sinnuris Canal.
 The first wooden water wheels were introduced in the oasis during the reign of Ptolemy (3rd-1st century BC), who thus decided to improve agriculture.
 The wheels carried water from the lower levels to the higher farmland.
 Currently, there are around 200 water wheels in the entire oasis.
 We won't see these anywhere else in Egypt.
 The way that they work has not changed since ancient times, only the material used to make them has changed, today they are mainly made from steel.
 Arabs call the wheels saqia.
 The inhabitants of Fayoum are proud of them because they represent the oasis' great agricultural traditions.

 Fayoum has something for everyone, from its beautiful, lush marshes, with an abundance of wildlife and huge numbers of migratory birds to the amazing waterfalls.
 You can visit the modern city or the local villages, where time has stood still.
 Local produce and handicrafts are the perfect gift to take home to remind you of your time in this amazing city.

 Start your adventure!
-Book Your Egypt Vacations!
+Book your luxury Egypt tour!